-Over the past week, how many emails have you gotten so far that read something like this…“Welcome to 2020!
-A brand-new year and a brand-new decade,” or “OMG, it’s 2020!!!
+Over the past week, how many emails have you gotten so far that read something like this…“Welcome to a brand-New Year and a brand-newyou! ,” or “OMG, it’s 20xx!!!
 Happy Freaking New Year!!

-If your inbox is anything like mine, you’ve probably gotten quite a few of these.
-TBH, I’m not feeling it.
+At the start of every year, my inbox is filled with quite a few of these.
+My guess is yours is too.
+TBH, usually, I’m not feeling it.

 I know, I know… A New Year is supposed to be a time when everyone thinks about fresh starts, new beginnings, and making big changes.

-Me?
-I’m still in reflection mode and processing what happened in our family this Christmas for the first time in decades and why it took sooooo freaking long to get there.
+One particular New Year, I was stuck in reflection mode and trying to process what happened in our family on Christmas for the first time in decades and why it took a ridiculously long time to get there.

 A little back-story.

 When I was 14 years old, my parents split up.
 And it wasn’t pretty.
 While there wasn’t a lot of open hostility, there was A LOT of conflict and underlying tension.

 Tension that was never really acknowledged by either one of them.

 I’m sure my parents never meant to put us in the middle.
 However, that’s exactly where we ended up.
 My guess is they never realized how much their issues with each other impacted us because we never talked about it.

 Like most kids of divorce, my sisters and I learned pretty quickly how to navigate the friction.
 The message we got loud and clear was to put it behind you, keep moving forward, and don’t rock the boat.